realmagicgreen/magicgreen-gridsome/content/posts/2018-05-14-building-with-bamboo.md

   - save-trees
   - wood
 cover_image: ./images/techniques/building-with-bamboo/building-with-bamboo.jpg
-description: "Bamboo, technically a grass, has been used in building for centuries due to its impressive strength.
-It offer twice the compressive strength of concrete and about the same strength-to-weight ratio of steel in tension.
-Bamboo provides excellent carbon sequestration, seventeen times as much carbon as a typical tree forest."
+description: "Bamboo has been used in building for centuries.
+Impressive strength, twice the compressive strength of concrete and same strength-to-weight of steel in tension." # max 160 cos dunno how to trip it, yet...
 ad: # use 'true' to have post displaying AD
 featured: true # use 'true' to have it displayed in home
 sticky: # 'true' or empty